The programme admits new doctoral students twice a year: once in the spring and once in the autumn.

 A supervision contract is required when applying.
 Supervision agreements are not binding at the application stage; they only become binding if the right to complete a degree is granted.

-In addition to supervisors, each student needs to have a coordinating academic, who may also serve as one of the dissertation supervisors.
-The coordinating academic may, in exeptional cases and for a justified reason, also be a person who is a docent, is familiar with the doctoral training and dissertation practices in the University of Helsinki and is in a permanent employment in the Faculty.
-In this case, the supervision arrangements go to the evaluation of the steering committee of the Doctoral Programme.
-Coordinating academic can also be an associate professor (tenure track, level 2).
+In addition to supervisors, each doctoral researcher needs to have a coordinating academic, who may also serve as one of the dissertation supervisors.
+The coordinating academic is either a professor or a docent employed by the faculty and familiar with the rules and practices related to doctoral education at the University of Helsinki.
+A coordinating academic can also be an associate professor (tenure track, level 2).

 In assessing the quality of applicants’ research plan, the programme considers